Structure of the United States Air Force: Wing

 Wings have a distinct mission with a specific scope, reporting to the NAF or HQ USAF.
 Wings are made up of one or more groups, consisting of several squadrons, and usually commanded by a colonel (O-6), but high visibility wings can have a brigadier general (O-7) in command.
 Second in command to the Wing Commander is the Deputy Wing Commander who is and only can be a colonel.
 The senior enlisted personnel of a wing can be known as the Command Chief who holds the rank of command chief master sergeant (E-9).
 Wings now encompass both operations and support activities (maintenance groups, mission support groups), and are usually one of three major types: operational wing, air base wing, and specialized mission wing.
-As of 30 September 2006 USAF had 120 wings, including 57 flying (manned aircraft) wings.
+As of 2024 the USAF excluding the Air National Guard has 119 wings.

 Group

 Made up of several squadrons and typically commanded by a colonel (O-6).
-Second in command to the Group Commander is the Deputy Group Commander who is also a colonel or lieutenant colonel (O-5).
-The senior enlisted personnel of a group is known as the Group Senior Enlisted Leader (formerly Group Superintendent).
+Second in command to the group commander is the deputy group commander, who is also a colonel or lieutenant colonel (O-5); in some cases, this role may be performed by a designated civilian, typically at the GS-15 level, with the alternative title of deputy group director.
+The senior enlisted member of a group is known as the group senior enlisted leader (formerly group superintendent).
 This position can only be held by a chief master sergeant (E-9).
 The group was of less visibility for some decades but came back to prominence during a transition to the "objective wing" organization in the 1990s.
 This reorganization changed the base command structure from the "wing commander/base commander" scheme to a single wing commander ("one base-one boss") with multiple groups under his command.
 There are two general types of groups: dependent (operations, logistics, support, medical, or large functional unit); and independent (a group with wing-like functions and responsibilities whose scope and size does not warrant wing-level designation).
 As of 30 September 2006, USAF had 17 independent groups, nine of them flying establishments.